S.L. Benfica: History

-Foundation and first titles (1904–1960)
+1904–1960

 On 28 February 1904, after a football training session that day, the Catataus Group and members of Associação do Bem met at Farmácia Franco on Rua Direita de Belém with the goal of forming a social and cultural football club called Sport Lisboa, composed of Portuguese players only.
 Twenty-four people attended the meeting, including Cosme Damião.
 In that meeting, José Rosa Rodrigues was appointed club president, along with Daniel dos Santos Brito as secretary and Manuel Gourlade as treasurer.
 The founders decided that the club's colours would be red and white and that the crest would be composed of an eagle, the motto "E pluribus unum" and a football.
 Sport Lisboa played their first ever match on 1 January 1905, scoring their first goal.
-Despite important victories, the club suffered from poor operating conditions, namely the football dirt field of Terras do Desembargador.
-As a result, eight players moved to Sporting CP in 1907, starting the rivalry between the two clubs.
+Despite important victories, such as the ones against Carcavelos and then-rivals Internacional, the club suffered from poor operating conditions, namely the football dirt field of Terras do Desembargador.
+As a result, eight players moved to Sporting CP in May 1907, threatening Sport Lisboa's existence, and later starting the rivalry between the two clubs.